Semiu/java-codesecurity/README.md

 The `javavultextdata` contains different data on Java CVE descriptions.
 The most important is the `mitrejavacve.csv` which is the Java CVEs scraped from the [MITRE website.](http://cve.mitre.org/)

 This can be updated by running the `java-cve-analysis/1-data-scraping-curating/javacvedatascraper.py` script.

-### 2. Classification of MITRE's Java's Common Vulnerabilities and Exposures Descriptions

-The details of this project can be found in the `java-cve-text-classification` folder.